ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-15-my-first-days-in-africa.md

 ## Escaping the rain

-The rain calmed down over night, but in the morning gray clouds where approaching the bay again.
+The rain calmed down over night, but in the morning gray clouds were approaching the bay again.
 The weather forecast for the north of Morocco didn't look great.
-In the hope of better weather, I decide to spend the Sunday driving down south as far as possible.
+In the hope of better weather, I decide to spend the Sunday driving south as far as possible.
 I drove down highway A1 with an average speed of 80km/h.
 Relaxed cruising speed. :sunglasses:

 I passed [Rabat](https://www.google.com/maps/place/Rabat,+Morocco/), Morocco's capital and [Casablanca](https://www.google.com/maps/place/Casablanca,+Morocco/).
 I could see the blue sky near [El Jadida](https://www.google.com/maps/place/El+Jadida,+Morocco/) again.
 The fields looked very green.
 The farmers were probably happy about all the rain.